Five stunning Slovakian castle ruins

 ČACHTICE CASTLE

-Overlooking the foothills of the Little Carpathians in Western Slovakia, the towering walls of Čachtice Castle are the last witnesses of a harrowing past.
+Towering above the forested foothills of the Little Carpathian mountains, the crumbling ruins of Čachtice Castle bear witness to a harrowing past.

-For latest prices and opening hours check the official website of Čachtice Castle.
+For the latest opening hours and admission fees check out the official website.

 fields of golden gras and green conifers in front of the walls and towers of Cachtice Castle, Slovakia